wilsonmar/wilsonmar.github.io/_posts/2021-07-08-power-automate.md

    <a target="_blank" href="https://flow.microsoft.com/en-us/pricing">https://flow.microsoft.com/en-us/pricing</a>

    "Power Automate Desktop is available to Windows 10 users at no additional cost" means that you can install it, but using it and creating "Flows" for others to run requires licensing.

-   There are two types of Flows (RPA):

-   * Attended RPA (actually DPA)
-   * Unattended RPA
-   <br /><br />

-   RPA and DPA serve different but complementary purposes in an organization’s overall business process management (BPM) strategies and initiatives.
-   Unlike RPA, DPA is not intended to fully replace tasks completed by humans.